express-labs/react-router-enzyme-context/README.md

 This package uses React-Router's history module to mock the history.
 Specifically, we use their memoryHistory module which was designed for use in testing environments.

-It creates a context option and a contextChildTypes option that can be used by Enzyme's mount() and shallow() API's.
+It creates a context option and a contextChildTypes option that can be used by Enzyme's mount() and shallow() API's to ensure that all descendants of the component being tested have the correct react-router context.

 #### Install